marina01p/SDTM-Labs/Lab#3/README.md

 * Intellij IDEA
 * Java SE 15

-Implemented behavioral design pattern, for this laboratory work, is:
+Implemented behavioral design pattern, for this laboratory work, are:

 ### Interpreter